MageTest/BehatMage/README.md

     }
 ```

-disappeared and this because BehatMage provides already the implementation of all those common steps generally needed and required to test Magento behaviours.
+this because BehatMage provides already the implementation of all those common steps generally needed and required to test Magento behaviours.
 So now let’s use Behat’s advice and add the following to the features/bootstrap/AdminUserContext.php file:

 ```php
 # features/bootstrap/AdminUserContext.php